bright/new-www/content/our-areas/product-workshops.md

 title_case_study: clients we have supported in their tech journey
 title_faqs: product workshop FAQs
 title_contact: let's talk about product workshops for your team
-description_contact: Every product workshop is adjusted to clients needs.
-Just let us know what you expect and we will find the best solution for you!
-Fill out the form below.
+description_contact: Fill out the form below, and we’ll get back to you within 1 business day!
 blog_section_tags:
   - leadership
 blog_section_title: blog posts